cpfaff/rbefdata_paper/paper/rbefdata.md

             recovery (c) and relative soil recovery (d).
 Significant differences as revealed by post hoc Tukey’s test (P < 0.05) are indicated by different letters.

-* note cpfaff: This now depends on what we decide to use if we use more dataset and there if a new dataset is generated then yes we need to upload but at the moment no way!

-Finally we need to decide on either to upload a full dataset which we could do using the dataset upload function `bef.portal.upload.dataset()` or only to upload the script and maybe a figure to highlight the road to the results starting from the source datasets used.
+Finally we need to decide on either to upload a full dataset which we could do using the dataset upload function `bef.portal.upload.dataset()` or only to upload the script and maybe a figure to highlight the road to the results from the source datasets used.
 This can be done by attaching to the proposal with `bef.portal.attach.to_proposal()`.
-For the example shown it is the best way to go with an attachment to the proposal as uploading the merged dataset would only mean duplication of data in the database of the data management platform.
+For the example shown, it is the best way to go with an attachment to the proposal as uploading the merged dataset would only mean duplication of data in the database of the `BEFdata` platform.

 So we upload the script and the four pane figure with its caption to add them to the proposal.
 The figure is prepared as Portable Network Graphics (PNG) using the R internal PNG device.
 It is written to a temporary folder and then uploaded.
 The script in this case is an R markdown file that we attach to the proposal (see box below).

-* note kej: !! no!
-Upload!.
-There should be some new data, maybe on plot level, maybe on species level.
-Maybe something such as general N uptake at median species diversity for the species in question, that can then be used by other projects as functional traits.
-Upload data!

 ```r